olson-sean-k/mitsein/README.md

 assert_eq!(xs.as_slice(), &[0i32, 1, 2]);
 ```

-**Mitsein provides complete coverage of ordered collections and heap container
+**Mitsein provides comprehensive coverage of ordered collections and container
 APIs in `core` and `alloc`.** This notably includes `slice`, `BTreeMap`,
 `BTreeSet`, `Box`, and `Arc`. (`BinaryHeap` is an intentional exception.)
 The
 [`nonempty`] and [`vec1`] crates lack support for primitive types like `slice`